The Hidden Cost Of Accelerators

 Accelerators are popping up all over the place.
 And I’m not sure that this is a good thing.

 Many accelerators will bury right of first offer, or worse, anti-dilution language into their investment agreements.
 And usually it’s full-ratchet anti-dilution!
-A limited right of first offer is okay, but full-ratchet anti-dilution rights are a no for everyone, and a hell no for accelerators.
+A limited right of first offer is okay, but full-ratchet anti-dilution rights should be avoided as much as possible.
+The only exception I’m comfortable with is for very small friends and family raises.

 Early-stage financings needs to grease the wheels for later rounds.
 No startup ever exits after an accelerator.
 There will likely be many more rounds of funding.
 Make that as easy as possible.
 Anti-dilution or other silly accelerator rights will at best obstruct, and at worst, destroy later rounds.